mathewbaiju/MeetingNotesAgent/README.md

 **From**: Manual note-taking and formatting
 **To**: AI-powered automation with instant wiki creation

+**This repository demonstrates the future of meeting documentation - AI-assisted, automated, and professional.**

 **Built with ❤️ for Technical Program Managers who want to focus on strategy, not documentation**

 ---

-*Last updated: August 26, 2025 - Now featuring AI-powered automated meeting notes generation!*
+*Last updated: August 26, 2025 - Repository transformed to showcase AI-powered meeting notes workflow concept*